 RUN1, RUN2 (F5, F9): Run Control Pin.
 A voltage above 1.25V will turn on each channel in the module.
 A voltage below 1.25V on the RUN pin will turn off the related channel.
-Each RUN pin has a 1 μ A pull-up current, once the RUN pin reaches 1.2V an additional 4.5 μ A pull-up current is added to this pin.
+Each RUN pin has a 1μA pull-up current, once the RUN pin reaches 1.2V an additional 4.5μA pull-up current is added to this pin.

 DIFFOUT (F8): Internal Remote Sense Amplifier Output.
 Connect this pin to V{OUTS1} or V{OUTS2} depending on which output is using remote sense.
 In parallel operation connect one of the V{OUTS} pin to DIFFOUT for remote sensing.
+Leave floating if the remote sense amplifier is not used.

 SW1, SW2 (G2, G11): Switching node of each channel that is used for testing purposes.
-Also an R-C snubber network can be applied to reduce or eliminate switch node ringing, or otherwise leave floating.
+Also an R-C snubber network can be applied to reduce or eliminate switch node ringing, otherwise leave floating.
 See the Applications Information section.